smaclell/smaclell.github.io/_drafts/powershell-object-serialization-woes.md

 occur.
 A new index is created daily which explained is why the messages that were being saved changed daily and why only some messages made it through.

-TODO: This paragraph sucks but I think adds to the narrative.
-Clean it up This behaviour meant that a single bad message from the new system could break the log messages for other systems using our LogStash server.
+This behaviour meant that a single bad message from the new system could break the log messages for other systems using our LogStash server.
 This expanded the surface area that we thought was affected by the defect dramatically.
 Messages not getting indexed meat that there was data-loss and that none of the affected code could be released into production.
-Originally, we thought it was just confined to the new project but by this point our refactored logging module had been reused by several other projects.
+Originally, we thought only message from the new system were missing but this defect meant that the new system could write bad messages that could break existing systems.
 We needed to find a fix fast.

-We then focused all our effort on LogStash.
-Daryl, an amazing developer on our team, suggested that we try looking closer at the messages from the new library by tapping into the logs directly.
-After we had tried recording the messages directly from the sender we started seeing the bad format.
-We also checked the existing systems writing to LogStash and found that they did not have this new format which helped narrow it down to our new changes.
+We then focused all our effort on LogStash and the logging module.
+Daryl, an amazing developer on our team, suggested that we try looking closer at the messages sent from the new library by faking being the LogServer receiving messages.
+This helped us find the bad message format and what logs were affected.
+We were very confident that this problem was introduced somewhere with our new changes.
+Using this technique we were able to confirm that only the new project was affected.

-We had suspected the new changes all along because they were where most of the changes were happening throughout everything logging to LogStash.
-We then honed in on some obvious differences between the new code and how the old code sent their messages to LogStash.
-Both sent the content as JSON blobs over TCP but used a slightly different to pass data around in PowerShell.
+We then honed
+in on some obvious differences between the new code and how the old code sent their messages to LogStash.
+Both sent the message content as JSON blobs over TCP but used a slightly different intermediate data structure to pass data around in PowerShell.
 The original used primarily <code>HashTable</code>'s whereas the new format converted to <code>PSObject</code>'s as an intermediate.
-We tried a few different fixes eliminating or moving the ways
-<code>PSObject</code> was used to make the new code closer to the old code but nothing
-worked.
-Testing this was made harder since we needed to wait an entire day to confirm whether the fixed worked.
+This seemed like a good area to focus on because the fields in the message were similar to those found on a <code>PSObject</code>.
+We tried a few different fixes eliminating or moving the ways <code>PSObject</code> was used to make the new code closer to the old code but nothing worked.
+Due to different messages being filtered daily, testing each change required waiting until the next day to confirm whether the fixed worked.

-After a few attempts at fixing it Daryl became frustrated and for good reason.
+After a few failed fixes, Daryl became frustrated and for good reason.
-At no point did we understand the underlying problem and had only been trying to address symptoms around what we thought the issue was.
-We had thought that there was something specific to the new logging we had introduced that caused the issue that was different than the old code and so had only worked to reduce the differences.
+At no point did we understand the underlying problem and had only been trying to address potential differences around what we thought the issue was.
+We had thought that there was something specific to the new logging we had introduced that caused the issue and so had tried eliminating any differences from the old code.

 Daryl wanted to go deeper and truly understand the problem.
-He then tried to reproduce the issue by replicating just the code writing out the log message to LogStash and a series of messages that could be provided.
-Within a day he found exactly what caused the issue and then made an even simpler way to reproduce it so that we could prevent it from ever happening again.
-The problem was introduced not directly by the new code but by the serialization from objects in PowerShell to JSON.
-It appeared that depending on how the object was created that was being serialized it would result in a completely different object that would be serialized.
+He then tried to reproduce the issue by isolating the code writing messages to LogStash and an mix of messages with different contents, formatting and creation techniques.
+Within a day he found exactly what caused the issue and then refined a simple way to reproduce it.

+The problem was not introduced directly by the new code but serializing from different objects to JSON in PowerShell.
+Depending on how the message was created it may be wrapped in an additional PowerShell object that would cause something completely different to be serialized.
-TODO: Talk about the earlier debugging where stepping through did not show it

 Consider the following example:

 {% highlight powershell %}
 # In this example to avoid dependencies I am using the built in serializer but
-# you could happily substitute in your favourite
+# you could happily substitute in your favourite like Json.NET
 Add-Type -AssemblyName System.Web.Extensions

 # Our function to do the serialization looked something like this